-Promoting Immigration, Residence, Citizenship and Employment Rights of EU Nationals in the UK
+Promoting Immigration, residence, citizenship and employment rights of EU Nationals in the UK

 We believe clarity is needed as a matter of urgency about the residence, housing and work rights of such individuals and their families and how these can be regularised with the minimum of bureaucracy.
+The Exit White Paper makes it clear that securing the rights of EU nationals in the UK and UK nationals in the EU and protecting workers rights are priority negotiation issues.
+We welcome this approach.